 The Graduate Student Council Travel Awards Program is a competitive program that provides partial funding to graduate students who are presenting their research and scholarly endeavors at national and international travel.
 Participation in professional meetings/conferences provides our graduate student the opportunity to share their research with others in their field and to network with key leaders and scholars resulting in greater visibility for K-State and enhances the graduate student experiences.

 “For the past three years, the Graduate Student Council has observed a significant increase in the number of applicants for the GSC Travel Grant program,” said Tucker Jones current GSC president.
 “Due to the increase in applications this year, the award amounts ($750 for international and $500 for domestic travel) are insufficient to cover the costs incurred by graduate students to present their work.”

 With the help of donors like you, Barrett, and many other graduate students can participate in professional meetings and conferences and grow professionally while they are a student at K-State.

 If you are interested in providing some financial support to the Graduate Student Council, please type or write in the code C26503 on the Foundation’s giving page that can be found here.

-This article was posted on Tuesday, September 13, 2016, and is filed under Family Studies & Human Services.
+This article was posted on Tuesday, September 13, 2016, and is filed under Applied Human Sciences.